heynicejacket/dzi-builder/README.md

 ## Incremental Implementations

 The recolor and expansion of my [first map](https://embers.nicejacket.cc/known-eilarun.html) weighed in at 36,000 x 60,000 pixels, composed of five Illustrator files, due to memory limitations (two were nearly 500mb each).

-A future version of dzi-builder may take this into account, but for compiling multiple artboards - as well as debugging issues with your map (or with this script) - it can be helpful to run subsets of the full script.
+A future version of dzi-builder will take multi-file positioning into account (as this does require some manual tile renaming), but for compiling multiple artboards - as well as debugging issues with your map (or this script) - it can be helpful to run subsets of the full script.

 If you need to add multiple files together before creating your DZI, these incremental functions within [app.py](https://github.com/heynicejacket/dzi-builder/blob/master/dzi_builder/app.py) may be helpful.